 Setting the Stove Temperature

-The most challenging part of stovetop roasting is being in control of the temperature.
-Prior to adding the beans, set the roaster on the stove and turn on the flame.
-Your goal is to get the inside temperature up to 500 F, so make sure the lid is closed.
-The temperature will fall initially and then as the roast progresses it will climb again.
+The most challenging part of stovetop roasting is controlling the temperature.
+Before adding the beans, set the roaster on the stove and turn on the flame.
+Your aim is to get the inside temperature up to 500 F, so ensure the lid is closed.
+The temperature will fall initially, and then as the roast progresses, it will climb again.
 The more you peek inside the roaster, the more heat will escape.
 Once the temperature has stabilized around 500 F, you can pour in the green coffee beans.

 Start Cranking

-Unlike other roasters which push the beans around with fans, you are responsible for moving the beans.
+Unlike roasters that push the beans around with fans, you are responsible for moving the beans.
 To get an even roast, start cranking, and don’t stop.
 If you get tired of cranking, have a friend nearby to switch off with.
-You don’t want to stop or you’ll burn the coffee.
-Sometimes I’ll reverse the crank to mix things up.
+You don’t want to stop, or you’ll burn the coffee.
+Sometimes, I’ll reverse the crank to mix things up.
 If the crank sticks, give the popper a quick shake (lid closed).

 Keep cranking the popper throughout the coffee roast.